oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

 Where `.ssh/id_rsa` is the full path and name of the file containing your private SSH key; `opc` is the default name for the Oracle Linux image; and `INSTANCE_PUBLIC_IP` is the instance IP address provisioned from the console.
 For more details, refer to the [Connecting to Your Linux Instance Using SSH](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/testingconnection.htm) tutorial.

-There are Oracle GraalVM RPMs for JDK 20 and JDK 17 with the following package names: `graalvm-17-native-image` and `graalvm-20-native-image`.
-These Oracle GraalVM distributions include a JDK and Natime Image.
-Each Oracle GraalVM RPM is self-contained and all required dependencies will be automatically resolved during the installation.

 The installation steps may differ per Oracle Linux version or package manager.